https://apis.google.com/js/plusone.js By Sam Luther

 Independent schools don’t just do well at sports because they have more time to dedicate to it, however.
 They also excel because they have better facilities.
 While the government is quick to sell-off school playing fields, independent schools are keeping theirs, allowing their pupils the chance to develop skills in everything from cricket and rugby to football and hockey.
 Private schools also allow sport to flourish off the field, often giving their pupils their first taste of a sport such as rowing.

 Finally, it of course has to be pointed out that independent schools do better in sports because they can invest in the staff that makes it all possible.
 Dedicated sports staff that know how to motivate and get the best out of their pupils are just as important as facilities, so it’s no wonder you so often hear sporting champions thank their school teachers.
-Indeed, private schools can often gain recognition for being a sports school, think of institutions such as Harrow (where squash was invented), Eton (which has its own versions of both Fives and football), and, of course, Rugby.
+Indeed, private schools can often gain recognition for being a sports school, think of institutions such as Harrow (where squash was invented), Eton (which has its own versions of both Fives and football), and, of course, Rugby with some great looking custom rugby uniforms.

 However, it’s not just in areas like sports where private schools excel.
 Independent schools also offer their pupils a much better chance of learning to play an instrument.
 Again this is down to the fact that there is just more time to dedicate to music, there are better facilities and there are the staff necessary to nurture talent.
 While musicians at state schools may not get the respect they deserve, at independent schools there are often assemblies where pupils get the chance to perform a musical piece to the appreciation of their peers.